Vagner Mancini

-Vagner do Carmo Mancini (born 24 October 1966) is a Brazilian professional football coach and former player who played as a midfielder.
+Vagner do Carmo Mancini (born 24 October 1966), nicknamed "Vagner Machine" is a Brazilian professional football coach and former player who played as a midfielder.
 He is the current head coach of Red Bull Bragantino.

 Playing career

 Born in Ribeirão Preto, São Paulo, Mancini started his career with Guarani in 1988.
 He subsequently went on to represent Portuguesa, Bragantino and Botafogo-SP before joining Grêmio in 1995.

 Mancini featured sparingly for the club during the season, being crowned champions of 1995 Copa Libertadores but losing the 1995 Copa do Brasil to Corinthians; he was sent off in the first leg of the latter competition's final.
 Subsequently, he went on to play for São José-SP, Coritiba, Ponte Preta, Sãocarlense, Ceará, Figueirense, Sport, Ituano and Paulista, retiring with the latter in 2004 at the age of 37.

 In 1999, while injured at Sãocarlense, Mancini took over as an interim coach for ten days, but according to himself, he never effectively coached the club.